ForeignOx/notes/Mathematics/Pure/Set Theory/Set Operations.md

-Given several [[sets|sets]], there are a few important ways of combining them to make further sets using set operations
+Given several [[sets|sets]], there are a few important ways of combining them to make further sets using set operations, in probability they are known as [[events|event]] calculus
 ## Union
 Given sets $A$ and $B$, $A\cup B$ is the union of $A$ and $B$, which is the set consisting of those elements that are in $A$ or in $B$ (or in both)
 $$